ryanofori/Prometheus/README.md

 Necromancer:   |  damage: 200 | magic: 200 | defense:  140 | weapon damage: 190 | armor: 50 | intelligence:  200 | speed: 80 | resistance: 200 | strength: 190 |

+Enemy Stats should be displayed before battle as well, then only the health will be displayed during battle.

 ##Tournament Activity